Scottish Morning Rolls

 1. Baking On An Aga – Bake the morning rolls in the roasting oven, on the second from top set of runners.
 Turn the baking tray around after 10 minutes then bake for another 2 minutes, so that the rolls colour evenly.

-2. Bread Flour – Make sure to use a white bread flour with a protein content of around 13%.
+2. Bread Flour – Make sure to use a white bread flour with a protein content between 12-14%.
 I used a Canadian bread flour from Shipton Mill but most other bread flours will work as well.

 3. Yeast – I used dried active yeast for these rolls, which needs to be activated in warm water before being used.
 Instant/fast action yeast can also be used but won’t need to be activated (it can be added straight into the flour) & will make your dough rise slightly quicker.